 An estimate of discretionary processing time and costs that includes several assumptions has been generated for your project and is included in Attachment B. It is estimated that \$753,239.00-\$950,550.00 of County fees and deposits will be required to get the project through to a hearing.
 The total estimated time to process the proposed project is 17-36 months.
-Attachment B includes the County's standard applicant submittal dates, three EIR iterations, and a submittal occurring within 60 days of the resubmittal of the project.
-The estimated hearing date for this project is between Spring 2020 to Winter 2021.
+Attachment B includes the County's standard applicant submittal dates, three EIR iterations, and timely resubmittals of the project.
+The estimated hearing date for this project is between Summer 2021 to Winter 2021.
 Please note that the estimated cost and hearing date is based on certain assumptions detailed in the Attachment and could be more or less than the estimate provided.
 If the cost and schedule assumptions prove to be incorrect, the estimate will be revised.
 The estimate includes only the costs to get your present application to hearing and does not include additional post discretionary processing costs such as condition satisfaction and building permit fees.